OpenTransport/vocabulary/gtfs/README.md

  * rdfs:label - a label for the fare category
  * gtfs:transferExpiryTime - time until a transfer expires (in seconds)
  * gtfs:route - the ticket is applicable to this route
- * gtfs:origin, gtfs:destination - select to which origin and destination it applies
+ * gtfs:originZone, gtfs:destinationZone - select to which origin and destination it applies
- * gtfs:zone - is applicable to a certain gtfs:Zone
+ * gtfs:zone - is applicable only within this gtfs:Zone

 ### gtfs:Zone